rishabhverma17/GestureIt/README.md

 programmed in C Language.

 # This is an open source Hardware project
-Feel Free to use and modify the codes used by us.
+Feel Free to use and modify the codes written by us and create something more useful out of it.
+We would love to see your codes.
+Happy Coding!